Satyendra0207/ML_Practice/README.md

  1- K_means_Mall_customers.ipynb on Mall customer data set

-      Motive- Grouping the customers of mall according to their Age, Annual Income and Spending Scores
+      Motive- Grouping the customers of mall according to their Age, Annual Income and Spending Scores for better Marketting Strategy

 # Source of Dataset - Kaggle
  1-Help taken from - Prabhat Banerjee Notebook on kaggle